turtacn/mha4rdb/README.md

 * **MHA Agents**: Deployed on each Vastbase node, monitoring database status, participating in cluster management, and managing the VIP.
 * **Optional Arbiter Service**: Provides an additional vote in dual-node mode to prevent split-brain scenarios.
 * **Virtual IP**: Provides a unified access point.
-* **基础设施 Service**: The control plane of the 基础设施 infrastructure software, accessing the database via the VIP and interacting with the Agents via the MHA Client library to obtain status.
+* **[5]基础设施 Service**: The control plane of the [5]基础设施 infrastructure software, accessing the database via the VIP and interacting with the Agents via the MHA Client library to obtain status.

 For a detailed architecture design, please refer to the [架构设计 / Architecture Design Document](docs/architecture.md).